24.1: DNA Replication

 Falkenberg, M. (2018) Essays Biochem 62(3):287-296

 A dedicated DNA replication machinery is required for its maintenance.
-Mammalian mtDNA is replicated by proteins distinct from those used for nuclear DNA replication and many are related to replication factors identified in bacteriophages.
+Mammalian mtDNA is replicated by proteins distinct from those used for nuclear DNA replication, and many of these proteins are related to replication factors identified in bacteriophages.
 DNA polymerase γ (POLγ) is the replicative polymerase in mitochondria.
-In human cells, POLγ is a heterotrimer with one catalytic subunit (POLγA) and two accessory subunits (POLγB).
+In human cells, POLγ is a heterotrimeric enzyme composed of one catalytic subunit (POLγA) and two accessory subunits (POLγB).
 POLγA belongs to the A family of DNA polymerases and contains a 3′–5′ exonuclease domain that acts to proofread the newly synthesized DNA strand.
 POLγ is a highly accurate DNA polymerase with a frequency of misincorporation lower than 1 × 10−6.
-The accessory POLγB subunit enhances interactions with the DNA template and increases both the catalytic activity and the processivity of POLγA.
+The accessory POLγB subunit enhances interactions with the DNA template, increasing both the catalytic activity and processivity of POLγA.
 The DNA helicase TWINKLE travels in front of POLγ, unwinding the double-stranded DNA template.
 TWINKLE forms a hexamer and requires a fork structure (a single-stranded 5′-DNA loading site and a short 3′-tail) to load and initiate unwinding.
 Mitochondrial single-stranded DNA-binding protein (mtSSB) binds to the formed ssDNA, protects it against nucleases, and prevents secondary structure formation

 Mastering the Content